Coquinoo/simplevideos4Unity3D/README.md

 # simplevideos4Unity3D
 ======================
-Integrate very easily videos on yourunity3D objects
+Integrate very easily videos on your unity3D objects

 Videos should be in your Project folder in ogg format